GregUtas/robust-services-core/docs/RSC-Coding-Guidelines.md

 1. Initialize global data (static members) in the .cpp if possible.

 ## Preprocessor
-Avoid using the preprocessor except for one of the purposes described here.
+Do not use the preprocessor except for one of the following purposes:
 1. An `#include` guard.
 1. Conditional compilation (`#ifdef`).
 Symbols used here are defined when launching the compiler.
 Those in current use are
    1. `OS_WIN` for Windows (defines a specific platform; may only be used in a `Sys*.cpp` file)
-   1. `FIELD_LOAD` for a production build (else assumed to be a debug build; may only be used in a .cpp)
+   1. `FIELD_LOAD` for a production build (else assumed to be a debug build; may only be used in a .cpp that executes _before_ the configuration file has been read during system initialization; otherwise use `Element::RunningInLab()`)
    1. `WORDSIZE_32` for a 32-bit CPU (else assumed to be 64-bit; may only be used in `/subs` files)
    1. `CT_COMPILER` when running the `>parse` command (may only be used in `/subs` files) </li>
 1. To `#define` an imitation keyword that maps to an empty string.
 The only current example is `NO_OP`.